srbhr/Life-Principles-Notes/Master.md

 2. Using compensating mechanisms e.g. programmed reminders.
 3. Relying on the help of others who are strong where you are weak.

 Aristotle defined tragedy as a terrible outcome arising from a person's fatal flaws.
-Had it been fixed, would have led to a wonderful outcome.
+Had it been fixed, it would have led to a wonderful outcome.

 </br>